 The business plan is one of the most extensive and important documents you must provide when applying.
 If you don’t already have a business plan prepared, you will need to take the time to make one for your application.

 This plan includes everything about your business, including how the business will make money, your marketing strategy, where funding will come from and the costs of running the business.

 7. Apply online or make an appointment

 Before you start the application, it’s a good idea to review your documents.
 Make sure everything is there and scan for typos.
-If you are applying in person, dress professionally to make a good impression.
+If you apply in person, dress professionally to make a good impression.
 Be prepared to answer questions from the loan officer about your documents or application.

 What to do if your bank loan is denied

-Once you submit your application, you may get an answer immediately or the lender may take some time to come to a decision.
-Even if you did everything right, the answer could be no: Big banks only partially approved 68 percent of applicants, and 77 percent of these applicants were low credit risk, per the 2023 Report on Employer Firms.
+Once you submit your application, you may get an answer immediately, or the lender may take some time to decide.
+Even if you did everything right, the answer could be no. Big banks only partially approved 68 percent of applicants, and 77 percent of these applicants were low credit risk, per the 2023 Report on Employer Firms.

 But you can always try again.